Category Archives: Uncategorized

 Whether you are an educator seeking to broaden your impact on a larger scale, drawn to leadership and mentorship for educators, or motivated for professional growth, embarking on the path from educator to administrator is a journey that demands both ambition and strategic navigation.

 In this unique blog series, we explore the pursuit of administrative roles in the field of English Language Training (ELT).
 TESL Ontario collaborated with six (6) hiring managers representing various sectors of the Ontario ELT landscape, who stand ready to share their experience, advice, and wisdom along this transitional journey.
-This third installment of the series is designed to provide some practical tips and solutions to your job search.
+This fifth and final installment of the series is designed to shed light on key performance measures that contribute to excellence in the field.

 Continue reading